TheProlog/react-native-webview/README.md

 **React Native WebView** is a modern, well-supported, and cross-platform WebView for React Native.
 It is intended to be a replacement for the built-in WebView (which will be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

+---
+### MELDD NOTES:

+Main branch is where we keep the changes we've done.
+Deliberately behind the "Upstream" (that can be synced with upstream, hence the name), so that we can maintain a expo-compatible version of the library.
+Currently, v11.26.1.

+Current extra features are:
+- autoShowKeyboard - (defaults to true) an option to hide keyboard on text selection
+- hideSelectionContextMenu - (defaults to false) to hide the context menu on text selection

+We use [yalc](https://github.com/wclr/yalc) to include it in the mono-repo

+---
 ## Core Maintainers - Sponsoring companies

 _This project is maintained for free by these people using both their free time and their company work time._